Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 OUDS Web's grid system can adapt across all eight default breakpoints, and any breakpoints you customize.
 The eight default grid tiers are as follows:

-- Extra extra small (2xs)
+- 2x-small (2xs)
-- Extra small (xs)
+- X-small (xs)
 - Small (sm)
 - Medium (md)
 - Large (lg)
-- Extra large (xl)
+- X-large (xl)
-- Extra extra large (2xl)
+- 2x-large (2xl)
-- Extra extra extra large (3xl)
+- 3x-large (3xl)

-As noted above, each of these breakpoints have their own container, unique class prefix, and modifiers.
+As noted above, each of these breakpoints have their own unique class prefix and modifiers.
 Here's how the grid changes across these breakpoints:

 <div class="table-responsive">
   <table class="table mb-4">